ReSearchITEng/kubeadm-playbook/README.md

 - https://github.com/dcj/ansible-kubeadm-cluster -> very simple cluster, does not (currently) have: ingresses, helm, addons, proxy support, vagrant support, persistent volumes, etc.
 - https://github.com/apprenda/kismatic -> very big project by apprenda, it supports cluster upgrades
 - https://github.com/kubernetes-incubator/kargo -> plans to use kubeadm in the future, for the activities kubeadm can do.
-- https://github.com/gluster/gluster-kubernetes/blob/master/vagrant/ -> it's much more simple, no ingress, helm, addons, proxy support, and persistent volumes only focused on glusterfs. (only focused on CentOS).
+- https://github.com/gluster/gluster-kubernetes/blob/master/vagrant/ -> it's much more simple, no ingress, helm, addons, proxy support, and persistent volumes only using glusterfs.
+Entire project is only focused on CentOS.
+- https://github.com/kubernetes-incubator/kubespray & https://github.com/kubernetes/kops (amazon) -> Neither of them use the official installtion tool: kubeadm, and that makes them heavy/big and require knowledge of "internals".
+With kubeadm-playbook we are focused on kubeadm as it's the official tool k8s should be installed with (but still in beta).
+Using kubeadm (which is released with every k8s release) you have a guarantee to be in sync with the official code.
+Unfortunatelly for now there is no HA with kubeadm, but it's in the works by k8s project.

 PS: work inspired from: @sjenning - thanks.
 PRs & suggestions from: @carlosedp - Thanks.
 URL page of this project: https://researchiteng.github.io/kubeadm-playbook/